evanwill/write-md/content/1-intro.md

 - [Overleaf](https://www.overleaf.com/){:target="_blank" rel="noopener"} (LaTeX online platform for collaboration)

 TeX and LaTeX have long been the standard for academic writing in fields that need to represent mathematical equations.
-They are extremely powerful for creating PDF type documents, but are complex with steep learning curves which can make collaboration difficult.
+They are extremely powerful for creating PDF/print documents, but are complex with steep learning curves which can make collaboration difficult.
 The source code of LaTeX documents are not necessarily easy to read or preview until compiled.

 ### Code notebooks